act-rules/act-rules.github.io/pages/glossary/visible-inner-text.md

   - DOM tree
 ---

-(The "visible inner text" defined here is similar to, but not the same as, [visible text content][].)
+(The "visible inner text" defined here is similar to, but not the same as, [visible text content][] and [innerText][https://html.spec.whatwg.org/multipage/dom.html#the-innertext-idl-attribute].)

 The <dfn>visible inner text of a node</dfn> depends on the kind of node.